-Navigating challenging conversations for success
+Navigating challenging conversations for success in education

 In this webinar, chartered psychologist Sarah Rozenthuler explores examples and offers valuable insights into the difficult conversations that can come up for leaders and managers in schools and wider education world.